-With a total land of area of 9,155,898 square kilometers, the country has a population density of 36 people per square kilometer.
+With a total land area of 9,833,517 square kilometers, the country has a population density of 35.76 people per square kilometer according to the World Bank.
 Most of the population, or about 82.9 percent, in the United States live in urban centers.

 Where does the Majority of the Population Live?

-However, the most densely populated states per square mile are District of Columbia with a population of 681,170 and a density of 11,140.2 per square mile, followed by New Jersey with a population of 8,944,469 persons and 1,216.0 per square mile and Rhode Island with a population of 1,056,426 and density of 1,021.7 per square mile according to 2016 population data.
+District of Columbia is the most densely populated area with a population of 681,170 and a density of 11,140.2 per square mile, the most densely populated state is New Jersey with a population of 8,944,469 persons and 1,216.0 per square mile and Rhode Island with a population of 1,056,426 and density of 1,021.7 per square mile.

 Population According to Age and Origin

 The population has a median age of 38.1 years.
 Females slightly outnumber males, at 50.8 percent, of the population.
 22.8 percent were below 18 years and 15.2 percent were aged 65 and above.

 Legal immigrants in the United States total to about 46,627,102 and there are approximately 1,000,000 immigrants entering the country each year.
 Of these, 20.7 million are naturalized U.S. citizens and 22.6 million are non-citizens.
 Of the non-citizens, those with lawful permanent residence are about 13.1 million; 1.7 million hold temporary visas; and 11.5 million are unauthorized migrants.

 If you were looking at the population in terms of increase, one child is born in the country every 9 seconds but there is one death in every 11 seconds.
 There is one international migrant coming in after every 44 seconds.
 Therefore, the population gains one person in total after every 24 seconds.

 How Many People Are In The US?

 United States of America has a population of about 326,806,279, accounting for about 4.34% of the total world’s population.
 The population in the USA is third largest in the world after China and India.